Help Center Software is the unsung hero of the SaaS customer support world.

 A good help center, therefore, frees up customer service time to deal with the most unusual or highest priority issues, such as a payment problem with an enterprise customer.

 It’s also a solution that scales well over time since you’ll add more and more content to your help center the larger your SaaS business becomes, making the help center ever more useful.

-How to choose the best help center software for your company
+How to choose the best SaaS help center software

 Now that you understand why help center software matters, you might be thinking about which solution to try.

 The problem is that there are so many solutions on the market that it’s hard to know where to start, especially if you’ve not used software like this before.

 So let me share a few criteria that you should look for to make your decision: